Mohit-d13/URL_SHORTENER_API/README.md

 - User authentication and management
 - REST API with comprehensive documentation
 - Database migrations using Alembic
+- Unit testing with pytest and Testclient
+- Containerized with docker

 ## 📘 API Endpoints Overview